fedora-modularity/libmodulemd/README.md

 ## Running more advanced test suites
-In addition to the basic `ninja test` set of tests, libmodulemd also has a suite of tests performed in a Travis CI environment.
+In addition to the basic `ninja test` set of tests, libmodulemd also has a suite of tests performed in the Github Actions environment.
 These are also containerized and can be run locally on the host.
 (You will not be able to run them from within the development container shell, as nested containers are not supported.)

 To run the container-based tests, you can run the following from the source
 root:
 ```
-./.travis/travis-fedora.sh
+./.ci/ci-fedora.sh
 ```
-(Optionally setting the environment variable `TRAVIS_JOB_NAME` to `Fedora 28`, `Fedora 29`, etc. to switch to building and testing against those releases rather than Fedora Rawhide).
+(Optionally, you can pass the release number as an argument to switch to building and testing against that release rather than Fedora Rawhide).

 Support for running the tests on other OSes is ongoing.
-See the `.travis` directory for available suites.
+See the `.ci` directory for available suites.
 All supported OSes and release versions are tested as part of each pull request.